Skip to content

 Connecting all these habitats is an amazing network of hedge and watercourse corridors.
 Across the county, our gardens, parks and other green spaces also provide hugely important wildlife habitats and are places where we can all connect with nature every day.

 Habitats such as blanket bogs, heaths, ancient woodlands, Culm grasslands, sea cliffs, dunes, estuaries, reefs and sea caves are internationally important.
 A number of globally threatened species, such as the European Eel and Freshwater Pearl Mussel are found in Devon.
 Species such as the Lundy Cabbage Flea Beetle and Horrid Ground Weaver Spider are not found anywhere else in the world.
-Devon is also a stronghold for rare species including otters, Dormice and Greater and Lesser Horseshoe Bats.
+Devon is also a stronghold for rare species including Otters, Hazel Dormice and Greater and Lesser Horseshoe Bats.

 However, this strategy is not just about rare species.
 Much of our wildlife has declined over the last century and an important national target is to halt the decline in species abundance by 2030.

-Major habitat losses as a result of development and other land uses have now largely been controlled through legislation and policy.
-However, most of our remaining habitats are small and fragmented and their value is threatened by a range of pressures including invasive species, disease, lighting, pesticides, lack of appropriate management, pollution, climate change and continued fragmentation due to development.
+Major direct habitat losses as a result of development and other land uses are currently largely controlled through legislation and policy.
+However, most of Devon’s remaining habitats are small and fragmented and many are in poor condition.
+Our species populations largely continue to decline in number and distribution.

-Map showing all High Opportunity Areas
+High Opportunity Areas

-Devon Special Species – key landscapes
+Key landscapes for Devon Special Species

 Devon Special Species in the Coastal Wildbelts